mig1984/spse/README.md

 spse import [doit] < data.csv

+spse sync [doit] < data.csv

-(without the 'doit' it means dry-run)
+Without the 'doit' it means dry-run.

+The difference between import and sync is that sync deletes scores which are not in the csv.
+(Import does not delete anything, it just creates or updates).